Matt Salmon: Tenure

 In March 2013, he endorsed the idea of bringing back the Hastert Rule, which is that in order to bring a bill to the floor it must have a majority of the majority party's support.

+In 2013, Salmon was one of a few dozen Republicans who attempted to defund the Affordable Care Act by allowing a government shutdown.
+Salmon indicated the shutdown was intentional.

 He also proposed an amendment to the United States Constitution limiting House members to three terms in office and Senators to two.